plone/plone.app.caching/README.txt

 modification they can also be used in production.
 To use in a real production instance, you will need to adjust the configuration to match your setup.
 For a simple standard setup, you might only need to change the ``hostname`` value in the buildout.cfg.
-To install, you first need to have buildout installed.
-See http://www.buildout.org/install.html and read the README.txt files in each example for more instructions.
+Read the README.txt files in each example for more instructions.

 There are also some alternative buildout recipes for building and configuring proxy configs: `plone.recipe.squid`_ and `plone.recipe.varnish`_.
 The examples